mnieber/skandha/README.md

 ## Glossary (conceptual)

 - callback function: a function that is called by an operation to help implement that operation
-- callbackMap object: a collection of callback functions that is used by an operation.
+- callbacks object: a collection of callback functions that is used by an operation.
+- callbackMap: a dictionary that contains a callbacks object for every operation of a facet
 - container: an object that contains data and facets.
 Typically, these facets are made to work together using callback functions.
-- facet: a class that implements a reusable behaviour, such as selection.
+- facet: a class that implements a generic behaviour, such as selection.
 - operation: a member function of a facet that changes the data of that facet.

 ## Glossary (technical)